 DJ Rodman Washington State

-DJ played 11.9 minutes per game as a freshman.
+Dennis Rodman’s son DJ played 11.9 minutes per game as a freshman.
 He hit a three in the season opener against Seattle University in nine minutes of action.
 Throughout the season, his playing time varied.
 He saw the most action in an eight-game stretch in the middle of the Pac-12 season where he played 19.5 minutes a game.
-He scored a season-high eight points against Oregon on January 16th.
+He scored a season-high eight points against Oregon on January 16th, 2020.

 Rodman Jr. has a lot of room to grow at Washington State.
-He’s shown he can be a great scorer in the past, and he’s still adjusting to the college game.
+He’s shown he can be a great scorer and contributor in the past.

 The son of the two-time NBA All-Star may look like his dad, but he’s piloting a course of his own.